junobuild/docs/docs/terminology.md

 Mission control is the command center for your project.
 It is under your exclusive control, allowing it, for example, to hold ICP and perform various operations such as topping up your modules.

 Think of it like the command center for a space mission.
-Just as NASA's mission control coordinates spacecraft and satellites, your mission control manages all your [satellites] or [orbiters](#orbiter).
+Just as NASA's Mission Control coordinates spacecraft and Satellites, your Mission Control manages all your [satellites] or [orbiters](#orbiter).

-Because it can hold ICP and is only controlled by you, your mission control also functions as your [wallet](#wallet).
+Because it can hold ICP and is only controlled by you, your Mission Control also functions as your [wallet](#wallet).

 For a schematic representation, refer to the [Architecture](miscellaneous/architecture.md) documentation page.